Fahadh Faasil's Malik: Here Is An Interesting Update!

 Fahadh Faasil, the supremely talented actor is teaming up with Mahesh Narayanan, the director of the acclaimed movie Take Off, once again.
 The actor-director duo is joining hands for a big-budget venture, which has been titled as Malik.
 As per the latest updates, the Fahadh Faasil starrer is a political thriller.

 Malik, which is said to be based on a real-life incident, spans over different timelines from the 1960s to the present.
-The movie, which is a political thriller reportedly revolves around the life of the people who live in the coastal regions of Kerala.
-Fahadh Faasil is playing the character Sulaiman in the movie.
+The highly anticipated movie revolves around the life of the people who live in the coastal regions of Kerala.
+Fahadh Faasil is appearing in the role of Sulaiman in the movie.

+Reportedly, Fahadh's character Sulaiman is the leader of a community and is inspired by a real-life person.
+The actor is expected to sport four different looks in Malik, as the narrative travels through various timelines.
+Even though the plot is based on a real-life incident, director Mahesh Narayanan and his team are planning to give it a different interpretation.

+Nimisha Sajayan, the State Award-winning actress appears as the female lead opposite Fahadh Faasil in Malik.
+Actor-director Dileesh Pothan, Indrans, Vinay Forrt, Sudhi Koppa, Chandhunath, Appani Sharath, etc., essay the supporting roles.
+Jalaja, the popular yesteryear actress is making a comeback to the industry with the project.